 - Engage in extra training provided by the Gallery for special exhibitions.

 - Upon graduating from the Training Program, research, plan and conduct a minimum of 28 tours per year, starting with tours for primary school students who visit the Gallery on weekdays during school term time.

 - Comply with AGWA’s Code of Conduct and other policies.

 - Be able to hold a Working with Children Card and if requested, pass a National Police Clearance.
 (AGWA will assist with submitting these clearances for any volunteer who does not have one.)

-Submissions are now closed for the 2020 intake.
-Check back here mid 2021 for the following year’s call out for applications.
+Please check back here mid 2021 for the following year’s call out for applications.